nvenk/nvenk.github.io/src/html/project-content/puppyharmony.md

 PuppyHarmony is an app that enables dog owners to easily find and connect with other dog owners to bring their pets together for play-dates, exercise and socialization.

 This was a class project as part of the 'Design in an Organization' program at the University of Washington.
-This course was great in preparing us to influence design in a business world and how to design while keeping the business goals in mind.
-We worked with a client team, who oversaw the development of the business and product.
+This course helped us grasp the essence of influencing design in a business world, while keeping the business goals in mind.
+We worked with a client team who oversaw the development of the business model and product design.

 ## My Role